dojoengine/dojo/README.md

 - Typed interface generation for client libraries

 The toolchain includes the following:
-- `dojo-ecs`: An concise and efficient implementation of the Entity Component System pattern.
+- `dojo-ecs`: A concise and efficient implementation of the Entity Component System pattern.
 - `dojo-migrate`: Deploy, migrate, and manage the entities, components, and systems in the world.
 - `dojo-bind`: Generate bindings for various languages / frameworks (typescript, phaser / rust, bevy).